 Make sure your new project is selected in the dropdown before moving on.

-Maps JavaScript API.
-This renders the actual map on your page
+Maps JavaScript API — renders the actual map on your page

-Geocoding API.
-This converts your store addresses into latitude/longitude coordinates
+Geocoding API — converts your store addresses into latitude and longitude coordinates

-Places API.
-This provides the address suggestions when visitors type in the search bar
+Places API (New) — powers the address suggestions when visitors type in the search bar

-Quick check: After enabling all four, go to APIs & Services > Enabled APIs and confirm you see all four listed.
-If any are missing, go back and enable them.
+Quick check: After enabling, go to APIs & Services > Enabled APIs and confirm you see all four (or five) listed.

 Step 4: Set up billing